dfmorrison/cava-actup/README.md

 When run this starts a Lisp process that listens for UDP messages (currently on port 9017, though that can obviously be easily changed), turns the crank of an ACT-UP model, and returns a result as the response to this UDP message.
-So far two of Drew’s models from the highlighting demo mock up have been converted for use here.
+So far three of Drew’s models from the highlighting demo mock up have been converted for use here.

 The messages read should contain a single JSON object, containing at least the two slots